cfe-lab/stocky/stocky-devel/stocky/docs/source/usermanual.rst

 	    :scale: 80 %

 	    The Stocky application as it appears in the browser.
 The grey area in the top right is the status bar.
+This has three status lights (green light = connection established, red light= connection is down).
+The top light shows the status of the connection between the browser and the stocky server on the laptop. **If this light is red, the stocky server is not working correctly**.
+The middle light shows the status of the RFID reader.
+This light should be green if you are using the RFID reader.
-The top row in this shows the status of the RFID reader (green LED = RFID reader is connected).
-The lower row shows whether stocky is logged in to QAI or not, and the last time that the stocky database was downloaded from the QAI database.
+	    The bottom row shows whether stocky is logged in to QAI or not, and the last time that the stocky database was downloaded from the QAI database.
+	    Depending on what stock-taking operations you are performing, you do not need to be connected to QAI.

 .. uml::